About Leavenworth Village Voices

 LVV performed its first Christmas concert in December 1982, where 46 members performed on the stage at the Camp Field Chapel, now part of Sleeping Lady resort.
 The Marlin Handbell Ringers—also directed by Eleanor for 10 years—performed several pieces with the choir.

 The Leavenworth Village Voices has performed in the International Choral Festival—since renamed the Festival of Choirs—from 1986 to 2013.
-LVV hosted the festival in Leavenworth four times, in 1987, 1993, 1999, and 2005.
-Due to busy schedules and commitments, LVV in 2014 made the decision to perform exclusively during the Christmas season rather than year-round.
-The Women’s Ensemble formed in 2015 for those who wanted to perform year- round, and the group continues to perform in the Festival of Choirs.
+LVV hosted the festival in Leavenworth in 1987, 1993, 1999, and 2005.
+Due to busy schedules and commitments, LVV in 2014 made the decision to perform exclusively during the Christmas season.
+The Women’s Ensemble formed in 2015 for those who wished to perform year-round, and the group continues to perform in the Festival of Choirs.

-Larry Henderson joined LVV as director in 2000 and Jennifer Sidebottom—an alto and the choir’s accompanist from 2011-2019—directed and arranged music for the LVV Women’s Ensemble when it formed in 2015.
+Larry Henderson served as director for a remarkable 20 years, from 2000-2020.
+Jennifer Sidebottom—an alto and the choir’s accompanist from 2011-2019—also directed and arranged music for the LVV Women’s Ensemble.

-Nearly four decades later, LVV is honored and thrilled to carry on Eleanor’s vision for a community choir in Leavenworth.
-Our greatest passion has never waned or altered: sharing the joy, peace, and hope of Christmas.
+Four decades after its founding, LVV is honored to carry on Eleanor’s vision for a community choir in Leavenworth.
+Our greatest passion has never waned or altered: sharing the joy, peace, and hope of Christmas through music.

 In their words...